Earth Observation for Oil and Gas

-Over the past 20 years, oil and gas companies have used satellite earth observation technology, through the entire project lifecycle from pre-acquisition to full operations and decommissioning.
-The European Space Agency (ESA) began working progressively with the oil and gas industry to demonstrate how new developments in earth observation services might be used by the sector and to enhance industry understanding of the benefits of earth observation technology on an operational basis.
+Over the past 20 years, oil and gas companies have used satellite Earth observation (EO) technology, throughout the entire project lifecycle from pre-acquisition to full operations and decommissioning.
+The European Space Agency (ESA) began working progressively with the oil and gas industry to demonstrate how new developments in EO services might be used by the sector, and to enhance industry understanding of the benefits of EO technology in operational settings.

-Hatfield led a consortium of four companies providing services to the onshore oil and gas sector, including earth observation services, to implement the Earth Observation for Oil and Gas (EO4OG) project.
-The project aimed to provide a base for the potential development of EO guidelines for the on-shore and offshore oil and gas sector.
+Hatfield led a consortium of four companies providing EO and other services to the onshore oil and gas sector to implement the Earth Observation for Oil and Gas (EO4OG) project.
+The project aimed to provide a base for the potential development of EO guidelines for the onshore and offshore oil and gas sector.

-After completing the engagement process, Hatfield then assessed the capabilities of earth observation to address these challenges and needs.
-Capabilities were documented in the form of earth observation “product sheets” and case studies of applications in the oil and gas sector.
-A gap analysis was conducted to evaluate earth observation capabilities in relation to industry requirements.
+After completing the engagement process, Hatfield then assessed the capabilities of EO technology to address the specific challenges and needs identified by the industry.
+Capabilities were documented in the form of EO “product sheets” and case studies of applications in the oil and gas sector, and a gap analysis was conducted to evaluate EO capabilities in relation to industry requirements.
 Following completion of the study, Hatfield co-organized a workshop in London to inform the industry of the findings and outputs of the EO4OG project.
 The outputs included:

-- Report on earth observation capabilities for onshore oil and gas – 60 earth observation product sheets and several case studies
+- Report on EO capabilities for onshore oil and gas, including 60 EO product sheets and several case studies;

-- Gap analysis, including assessment of developments in earth observation technology over the next five years to address current gaps
+- Gap analysis, including an assessment of expected developments in EO technology over the next five years to address current gaps; and

-- Roadmap to provide a high level framework for short and longer term action to continue to advance: standards, guidelines, and training; platforms and tools; and technology.
+- Roadmap to provide a high-level framework for short- and long-term action to continue to advance standards, guidelines, and training; platforms and tools; and technology.